skbormann/stata-tools/README.md

 A collection of Stata scripts and dialog boxes
 These scripts are developed as a side effect of my analyses using Stata.
 The help files and dialog boxes are part of my learning how to write Stata programs.
 A list with the content of each program is below.
+The programs are not yet available via the SSC, but will be in the future.

 # Programs
 * checkdim - Checks if a variable has observations for all categories of another variable.
 This tool is mainly used to check if a variable has values for all time periods e.g. years.